 Before beginning your application to Drexel, please review our Admission Prerequisites and Application Deadlines.

 Complete an application for Undergraduate Admission.
-We prefer that you apply online to Drexel.
-We accept the following online applications:
+We accept the following applications:

 You may only submit one application.
 To expedite the application process, please write your full name (no nicknames, please) on all items submitted.
 If you need to change your major or co-op selection after submitting your application, please email Admissions or call 215-895-2400.